ui-schema/ui-schema/packages/docs/src/content/docs/core.md

 The functions are capable of either updating a deep value in the `store`, or when in e.g. root-level directly the store (e.g. `type: 'string'` as root-schema).

 - use for updating values:
-    - `updateValue(storeKeys, value)` to only update the normal data value
+    - `updateValue(storeKeys, value, required?: boolean, type?: string)` to only update the normal data value
-    - `updateValues(storeKeys, value, internalValue)` to update the normal data value and internal store value, should be used when the widget relies on data to work - that is not like the schema type
+    - `updateValues(storeKeys, value, internalValue, required?: boolean, type?: string)` to update the normal data value and internal store value, should be used when the widget relies on data to work - that is not like the schema type
     - `updateInternalValue(storeKeys, internalValue)` to update only the internal store value
 - update the `validity` entry:
     - `updateValidity(storeKeys, valid)`